The Silex Manifesto

 Sustainability.
 We reject the VC-backed growth model.
 We build for longevity: simple architecture, standard formats, minimal dependencies.
 Silex has existed since 2009.
 We care about environmental impact — static sites are lighter than dynamic ones.

 Inclusivity.
 The web should be built by everyone, for everyone.
-We design for accessibility — both in the tool and in the sites it produces.
-We welcome contributors regardless of background, experience, or location.
+We promote accessibility, we welcome contributors regardless of background, experience, or location.